Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 Final Thoughts

-I hope by reading this article, you’re no longer scared of waking up to finding holes in your lawn but feel more than prepared to take them on.
+I hope by reading this article, you’re no longer scared of waking up to find holes in your lawn but feel more than prepared to take them on.

 Yes, finding holes is never a good sign and usually indicates a pest problem you’re going to have to deal with but if you follow our simple steps, you’ll hopefully be looking out to see that lush green lawn again in no time.